 Actions to be performed by the HR department

-In order to maintain the level of protection provided by the GDPR, the following actions typically need to be performed as required:
+In order to Level of protection of the GDPR the following actions must typically be carried out as required:

-The personal data must be deleted as soon as the purpose of the processing ceases to apply.
-There are various automated tools for this purpose, about which we can advise you.
+The personal data must be deleted as soon as the purpose of the processing no longer applies.
+There are various automated tools for this, which we will be happy to advise you on.

-The HR department is also responsible for ensuring data economy and complying with the information requirements of the GDPR.
+It is also the HR department's task to ensure that data is kept to a minimum and that the Information obligations of the GDPR to comply.
 Access and entry controls also fall within the scope of duties.
 It is also important to ensure that sensitive data is handled separately from other data.
 Regular checks must also be carried out to ensure that the services and software used comply with the requirements of the GDPR.

 Conclusion